-A. Adverse reactions to contrast media can be categorized as:

-- 1. Mild - Signs and symptoms are self-limited without evidence of progression. - a.
-E.g., itching, rash, hives, swelling of eyes or face, nasal stuffiness, headache, shaking. - 2.
-Moderate Signs and symptoms are more pronounced and commonly require medical management.
-Some of these reactions have the potential to become severe if not treated. - a.
-E.g., hypertension, mild hypotension, tachycardia, bradycardia, dyspnea, mild laryngeal edema, bronchospasm, wheezing.

-- 3. Severe - Signs and symptoms are often life-threatening and can result in permanent morbidity or death if not managed appropriately. - a.
-Severe or rapidly progressing laryngeal edema, clinically manifest arrhythmias, convulsions, profound hypotension, unresponsiveness, cardiopulmonary arrest. - B. Shellfish allergy and topical iodine are not a risk factor for reactions, so premedication is not required solely for this history. - C. If the patient's prior reaction(s) was/were mild and have received the appropriate premedication, the technologist can proceed with exam without consulting the Radiologist.
-All prior moderate, severe, indeterminate reactions, or deviations from the routine premedication protocol should be consulted with a radiology resident, fellow, or attending. - D. The risk of such contrast reactions is most likely to occur in patients with prior reactions to contrast and patients with asthma.
+- A. Adverse reactions to contrast media can be categorized as: - 1.
+Mild (e.g., itching, rash, hives, swelling of eyes or face, nasal stuffiness, headache, shaking). - 2.
+Moderate (e.g., hypertension, mild hypotension, tachycardia, bradycardia, dyspnea, mild laryngeal edema, bronchospasm, wheezing) - 3.
+Severe (severe or rapidly progressing laryngeal edema, clinically manifest arrhythmias, convulsions, profound hypotension, unresponsiveness, cardiopulmonary arrest). - B. Shellfish allergy is not a risk factor for reactions, so premedication is not required solely for this history. - C. If the patient's prior reaction(s) was/were mild and have received the appropriate premedication, the technologist can proceed with exam without consulting the Radiologist.
+All prior moderate, severe, indeterminate reactions, or deviations from the routine premedication protocol should be consulted with a Radiologist. - D. The risk of such contrast reactions is most elevated in patients with prior reactions to contrast ānd patients with asthma.
 Patients with a significant history of allergies to other agents, particularly other medications, are also at increased risk.
 For treatment plan, please refer to Contrast Reaction Cards posted within the department. - 1.
-Outpatients with a prior allergic-like or unknown-type contrast reaction to the same class of contrast medium should undergo a 12-hour premedication regimen as detailed below.
-A radiology resident, fellow, or attending may override this requirement as needed for outpatients with prior mild contrast reactions.
+Outpatients with a prior allergic-like or unknown-type contrast reaction to the same class of contrast medium typically undergo a 12-hour premedication regimen (32 mg-methylprednisolone by mouth 12 hours and 2 hours before contrast administration + 50 mg diphenhydramine by mouth 1 hour before contrast administration. - Emergency Department Patient or Inpatient with a prior allergic-like or unknown-type contrast reaction of the same class of contrast medium in whom use of the 12-hour premedication is anticipated to adversely delay care decision or treatment typically undergo a 5 hour accelerated IV premedication regimen (40 mg IV of-methylprednisolone sodium succinate [e.g. Solution-Medrol] or 200 mg IV hydrocortisone sodium succinate 5 and 1 hour before contrast administration +50 mg IV diphenhydramine 1 hour before contrast administration).